elmtree-askmo/cloudcannon-app/content/learn/physics/what-is-the-role-of-semiconductor-physics-in-the-development-of-renewable-energy-technologies.md

 url: /learn/physics/questions/what-is-the-role-of-semiconductor-physics-in-the-development-of-renewable-energy-technologies
 score: -1.0
 related_article1:
-    id: 116358
+    id: 116362
     title: >-
-        What were the main limitations of vacuum tubes that led to the development of solid-state devices?
-    subject: Engineering
+        How did World War II influence the development of semiconductor technology?
+    subject: History of the World
-    url: /learn/engineering/questions/what-were-the-main-limitations-of-vacuum-tubes-that-led-to-the-development-of-solidstate-devices
+    url: /learn/history-of-the-world/questions/how-did-world-war-ii-influence-the-development-of-semiconductor-technology
 related_article2:
-    id: 116374
+    id: 116367
     title: >-
-        What are some examples of modern electronic devices that rely on semiconductor technology?
+        What is the significance of the energy band gap in semiconductors?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/what-are-some-examples-of-modern-electronic-devices-that-rely-on-semiconductor-technology
+    url: /learn/physics/questions/what-is-the-significance-of-the-energy-band-gap-in-semiconductors
 related_article3:
-    id: 116371
+    id: 116375
     title: >-
-        How does a diode function and what are its primary applications?
+        How do semiconductor materials contribute to the miniaturization of electronic components?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-a-diode-function-and-what-are-its-primary-applications
+    url: /learn/engineering/questions/how-do-semiconductor-materials-contribute-to-the-miniaturization-of-electronic-components
 related_article4:
-    id: 116362
+    id: 116380
     title: >-
-        How did World War II influence the development of semiconductor technology?
+        What are the latest advancements in semiconductor technology?
-    subject: History of the World
+    subject: Engineering
+    url: /learn/engineering/questions/what-are-the-latest-advancements-in-semiconductor-technology
+related_article5:
+    id: 116358
+    title: >-
+        What were the main limitations of vacuum tubes that led to the development of solid-state devices?
+    subject: Engineering
-    url: /learn/history-of-the-world/questions/how-did-world-war-ii-influence-the-development-of-semiconductor-technology
+    url: /learn/engineering/questions/what-were-the-main-limitations-of-vacuum-tubes-that-led-to-the-development-of-solidstate-devices
 ---

 &nbsp;